mavryk-network/LIGO/vendors/Preprocessor/README.md

 Conditional directives follow the familiar syntax of some of their cousins in programming languages.
 At the very least,

-  1. they start with the `#if` directive, followed by a boolean expression as argument,
+  1. they start with the `#if` directive, followed by a Boolean expression as argument,

   2. and they are closed by `#endif`.